Logo

 In 2005, James Dobson received an honorary doctorate from Indiana Wesleyan University and was inducted into IWU's Society of World Changers, while speaking at the university's Academic Convocation.

-In 2008, James Dobson's Focus on the Family program was nominated for induction into the National Radio Hall of Fame.
+In 2008, James Dobson's Focus on the Family program was inducted into the National Radio Hall of Fame to controversy from secular listeners opposed to James Dobson's views, along with those supporting LGBTQ rights.

 James Dobson is a strong proponent of marriage defined as "one where husband and wife are lawfully married, are committed to each other for life," and have a homemaker mother and breadwinner father.